m0k0ut/Data-Science_Final-Project/README.md

-# Data-Science_Final-Project
+# MIDAS_Final-Project
-Final Project to earn Graduate DS certifcate from Michigan Institute for Data &amp; AI in Society (MIDAS)
+Final Project to earn Graduate Data Science Certifcate from Michigan Institute for Data &amp; AI in Society (MIDAS)